DrakeDavis/CryptoCurrencyPopularityIndex/CPI/CryptoPopularityIndex/README.md

-The Cryptocurrency Popularity Index
+<h2>The Cryptocurrency Popularity Index</h2>

 <b>What is this?</b>

-This program uses Google Trends to see which cryptocurriences are becoming more popular.
+This program uses Google Trends to see which cryptocurriences are trending in popularity.

 <b>How does it work?</b>